QuickBlox/quickblox-ios-sdk/sample-chat-swift/Pods/QMServicesDevelopment/README.md

 * High level API for Chat features including authentication service for logging to Quickblox REST and XMPP
 * Inbox persistent storage for messages, dialogs and users
 * Inbox memory storage for messages, dialogs and users
+* Bolts version of all methods.
+See [Bolts-iOS](https://github.com/BoltsFramework/Bolts-iOS "Bolts-iOS"") for more information.

 # Requirements